 Tell me you’re not interested now – thought so!!

 Who would have thought of putting Cream Cheese in pastry???
 Yet, this recipe is based on a Pampered Chef recipe I jotted down years ago at one of their parties.
 They (the Pampered Chef’s) are masters of quick, delicious, recipes and whilst their cooking and bakeware may be a little on the pricey side, it lasts forever.
 This isn’t a sponsored post, I genuinely love their stuff.

 Anyway, back to the pastry.
 I first saw this made and demonstarted at a Pampered Chef Party (if you host one you get great discounts – just saying!).
 The Cream Cheese Pastry was used to make some mini Pecan Pies and delicious they were too.

-Now me being me, I like to fiddle around with recipes.
+With me being me, I like to fiddle around with recipes.
 Because the pastry has a subtle, yet beautiful tang to it, I was sure that it would pair beautifully with sweet mincemeat.
 Resulting in these Cream Cheese Pastry Mince Pies.

 With recipes I tend to be a bit of a rebel.
 If someone tells me something isn’t going to work, I want to know why and then try to figure out a way to make it work.

 It was heavily stressed, during the cooking demonstration, that this pastry could not be rolled out.
 Well I just had to take that as a challenge and prove them wrong.
 And so I did.

 The Cream Cheese Pastry is unbelivably soft, which is why it produces such a tender crumb.
-However, if you chill it for long enough and work quickly and methodically with it, then my lovelies, you sure can roll it out.
+Yet, if you chill it for long enough and work quickly and methodically with it, then my lovelies, you sure can roll it out.
 This little tip transforms a one recipe pastry into a whole new realm of possibilities, including my Cream Cheese Pastry Mince Pies!